logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/getting-started-with-web-testing/_index.md

 TestArchitect handles JavaScript popups in Safari macOS by overriding the function calls with its own set of inserted JavaScript.

-**Tip:** This is evidenced by the fact that, when running under TestArchitect, JavaScript popups on a properly configured OS X device are not displayed on screen. \(But don't take this to mean that such popups do not have to be properly dealt with by your test!\)
+{{<tip>}} This is evidenced by the fact that, when running under TestArchitect, JavaScript popups on a properly configured OS X device are not displayed on screen. \(But don't take this to mean that such popups do not have to be properly dealt with by your test!\)

 The following TestArchitect built-in actions are provided to both scan and handle Safari macOS JavaScript popups: